Energy-based survival modelling using harmoniums: Experimental aspects

 \subsection{Settings of benchmark real world datasets}

 The concordance index~\cite{HARR96} and the Brier loss~\cite{GRAF99} (which was not available for the SVM) were measured using 5x5 nested cross-validation~\cite{STON74} where the inner loop was used to hyperparameter tune the model with the random search algorithm~\cite{BERG12} from Scikit-learn~\cite{PEDR11} using 50 samples.
 Since both \textit{nvalt} datasets consists of two time-to-event variables while the Cox model, SVM, and random forest can only consider a single time-to-event variable, we chose to train and evaluate these models on the OS while the harmonium was trained on both survival variables and was evaluated on the OS.
-The Brier loss was computed at $\frac{1}{2}\tau_{\mathrm{max}}$ with $\tau_{\mathrm{max}}$ the maximum survival in the entire dataset.
-For the harmonium, the same time point were used for computing risk scores (see~\ref{sec:app_metrics}), and we set time horizon to $\bm{\tau}_{\mathrm{max}}$.
+The Brier loss was computed at $\frac{1}{2}\tau_{\mathrm{OS}}$ with $\bm{\tau}$ the time horizon, which for each survival variable was set to the largest time recording in the dataset.
+For the harmonium, the same time point $\tau_{\mathrm{OS}}/2$ were used for computing risk scores (see~\ref{sec:app_metrics}).
 Hyperparameters were tuned to optimise the concordance index, where the harmonium factored in the RFS and SBMFS variable to predict OS in the \textit{nvalt8} and \textit{nvalt11} dataset, respectively.

 For the Cox model from lifelines~\cite{DAVI20}, the regularisation term $R(\bm{\beta})$ is parametrised as

 where $\bm{\beta}$ are the coefficients of the model.
 Parameters $\lambda_C$ and $\ell_1$ were sampled log-uniformly from the intervals $[10^{-5}, 10^3]$ and $[10^{-5}, 1]$, respectively.